NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Undergraduate Research in Mathematics at NAU ###

+**Date:** April 7, 2017

+**Speakers:** Faculty who want to mentor undergraduate research

+**Abstract:** The structure of this particular FAMUS is nonstandard: we will see 7-10 short (circa 5 minutes) math "infomercials," one each from the following faculty (or surrogates):

+- Nandor Sieben
+- Shannon Guerrero
+- Roy St. Laurent
+- John Neuberger
+- Jim Swift
+- Dana Ernst
+- Jeff Rushall
+- and possibly more

+The theme of these short presentations is simple: they will each be a version of "I want to do undergrad research next year, here are the problems I want to investigate, and here are the qualifications I seek in prospective students." [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS17-04-07.pdf)]

 ### Quadratic and Cubic Residue Matrices ###

 **Date:** March 24, 2017